Make your Python code fly at transonic speeds!

 The accelerators are not hard dependencies of Transonic: Python codes using Transonic run fine without any accelerators installed (of course without speedup)!

-Transonic is still in a early stage (see our roadmap).
+Transonic is still in an active development stage (see our roadmap).
 Remarks and suggestions are very welcome.

-The context of the creation of Transonic is presented in these slices: Overview of the Python HPC landscape and zoom on Transonic.
+The context of the creation of Transonic is presented in these documents:

 Transonic targets Python end-users and library developers.